UKHomeOffice/engineering-guidance-and-standards/docs/standards/minimal-documentation-set-for-a-product.md

 ### Product documentation MUST include runbooks for expected tasks

-Document any incident support and maintenance tasks that are the responsibility of the product team.
+Document any incident support, disaster recovery, and maintenance tasks that are the responsibility of the product team.

 Where a task can't be automated, provide a runbook detailing how to carry out that task.